tpcarlson/synth-diy/sycamore/MANUAL.md

 ## Left-hand side buttons

 Sycamore has three buttons along the left hand side of the module.
-This will light up whenever triggers are input and recognised.
+These will light up whenever triggers are input and recognised, and also when pressed.

 The buttons are: